-A lot more automatic than it used to be
+Setting the screen resolution is more automatic than it used to be

 In years gone by, the choice of screen resolution was almost always entirely up to a trial and error process led by the user, since Windows defaulted to one or two low-resolution screens.
-This was a "lowest common denominator" approach that guaranteed that people installing Windows would at least be able to see what was on the screen from the get-go.
+It was a "lowest common denominator" approach that guaranteed that people installing Windows would at least be able to see what was on the screen from the get-go.
 Higher resolution displays were the job of the graphics cards manufacturers, and each card came with a disk full of drivers.
 Even after that, not all resolutions were appropriate for all monitors, and you could (and often did) get garbage or a black screen if you tried to use them.
-Fortunately Windows has always had a built-in safeguard.
+Fortunately, Windows has always had a built-in safeguard.
 In Windows, the operating system tries to correctly identify your monitor model, its aspect ratio and supported resolutions.
 If all goes well, it automatically sets the resolution to the maximum supported by your display.
 That is great, and it means that you get the maximum screen space available as soon as you log into Windows for the first time.

-Getting to the screen resolution settings in Windows 7 and Windows 8.1
+How to get to the screen resolution settings in Windows 7 and Windows 8.1

-The fastest way to get there is to right click or tap and hold anywhere on your Desktop and choose Screen Resolution from the menu.
+The fastest way to get there is to right-click or tap and hold anywhere on your desktop and choose Screen Resolution in the menu that is shown.

 What the screen resolution settings look like when you have a multi-monitor setup

 How to change the screen resolution in Windows 7 and Windows 8.1

 You can adjust the resolution up and down to whatever setting you wish.
 If your monitor is 1080p or 1080i, for example, remember that that translates to a maximum resolution of 1920 x 1080 pixels.
 However, you may see higher resolutions than that, depending on your monitor.